Links to other people's websites

 dr. Erhard Anthes was a professor (now emeritus) at Ludwigsburg University's Institut für Mathematik und Informatik, and creator of the MMM, the Mathematisches Maschinen Museum.

-Christophe Méry is a French collector of mechanical calculators.
-He has recently built a site on the history of W.J.
+W.J.
 Wang is one of the rare Chinese collectors of mechanical calculators - his blog is unfortunately in Chinese.

 Eduardo Guillem collects typewriters and calculators in Alicante, and has made this beautiful site.